EDF Logo

 Who we are

-We are leading the UK's nuclear renaissance with the construction of a new nuclear power station at Hinkley Point C, and plans for a new power station at Sizewell C in Suffolk.
-Hinkley Point C will provide low carbon electricity to meet 7% of UK demand.
-The project is already making a positive impact on the local and national economy as well as boosting skills and education.
+EDF is leading the UK's nuclear renaissance with the construction of a new nuclear power station at Hinkley Point C. We also continue to support a replica plant at Sizewell C in Suffolk, which is now majority owned by the UK government.
+Hinkley Point C and Sizewell C will provide low carbon electricity to meet 14% of UK demand and power around 12 million homes.

 Application process